(714) 240-2800

 Termite Activity Patterns in Seal Beach

-Seal Beach's old town coastal bungalows (1940s–1960s), leisure world senior community — with an average home age of 40–80 years — creates specific entry points for termites.
+Seal Beach homes — with an average age of 40–80 years — have construction features that create specific entry points for termites.
 Knowing the local patterns helps you catch activity before it becomes structural damage.

 Frass / Droppings

 Small hexagonal pellets resembling sawdust below eaves, window frames, or baseboards — drywood termite waste and a definitive sign of active infestation.
-In Seal Beach's old town coastal bungalows (1940s–1960s), leisure world senior community, this is one of the clearest visual indicators a colony is active inside the structure.
+In Seal Beach homes, this is one of the clearest visual indicators a colony is active inside the structure.

 Mud Tubes

 Pencil-width tunnels of mud along foundation walls, exterior surfaces, or pipes — subterranean termite travel highways built to maintain moisture from soil to wood.
-Seal Beach's old town coastal bungalows (1940s–1960s), leisure world senior community make foundations and crawl spaces a particularly important inspection target.
+In Seal Beach, foundations and crawl spaces are a particularly important inspection target.

 Hollow-Sounding Wood